Nourish - Natural & Environmentally Friendly Cleaning Tips | Part 1

 They’re also brilliant for diffusing into the air to kill unwanted bacteria.

 Here are just some of the available essential oils that are great for cleaning:

-Eucalyptus – a fantastic antibacterial, antifungal, antiviral oil with immune boostingeffects too.
+Undoubtlyably a favourite in my house, eucalyptus is a fantastic antibacterial, antifungal, antiviral oil with immune-boosting effects too.

-It can be added to your natural cleaning products for a clean fresh smell and can even be added to your white laundry items to help brighten them.
+Add it to your natural cleaning products for a clean fresh smell.
+Additionally, you can even add it to your white laundry items to help brighten them.

 You don’t even need to use lemon essential oil to get a good clean going.

 When using a lemon to squeeze over your salad or into your green tea, run the half-slice of lemon over your counters and sink.
 It helps to cut grease, polish metal and lighten stains.

 Before putting your stained item into the wash, rub the stain with lemon to help break it down.